jmjustis/BasketballData/README.md

 *As suspected, the line of best fit does not look good here with data dispearsed all over.*

 ### Statistics & Visualizations for Business Question 3: Optimal Geolocation
+### Bar Chart
+Here we take a look at which schools were the best at developing NBA caliber players
 ![Top schools for amount of NBA players produced bar chart ](https://user-images.githubusercontent.com/119911893/208447962-8df97f6c-64c9-4f5d-b37e-2656fbce77ff.png)
+### Visualizing it with maps
+By creating functions within R that takes the school name and location with the vector I created to be able to return Latitudes and longitudes of each school that I put inside the argument or parameter of the function and adding those coordinates to our dataframe to visualize the location with maps.

 ![Top schools by total amount of NBA players produced map](https://user-images.githubusercontent.com/119911893/208447651-841a5594-0aea-47f0-a6eb-60724b54b6f0.png)
+Here we further filter schools by amount of players that had at least one all star appearance
 ![Top schools by total amount of All stars bar chart](https://user-images.githubusercontent.com/119911893/208449763-08cd840d-2e00-406f-a97b-f2a880974aa3.png)
+Mapping those results you can see that not suprisingly most of the schools who developed the most amount of NBA players also developed the most all stars
 ![Top schools by historical amount of all star players map](https://user-images.githubusercontent.com/119911893/208446975-6623fed0-6a78-4c09-a6d2-36adc07b50d0.png)
+### Bar Chart for International countries based by players performance
+ On this bar chart we take a look at which international countries were the most successful at developing players into the NBA
 ![Top international countries by players perfomance](https://user-images.githubusercontent.com/119911893/208448814-d9eff148-62b7-4323-9882-4ac11dfc3c98.png)

+In conclusion you can see by the addition of maps that a great majority of the top schools in both metrics are located in the mid west region of the US.
+And you can see that not surprisingly the top schools include big names like UCLA, Kentucky and Duke.

 ## 5. Data Modeling